 Looking for somewhere to sunbathe and swim outside of Normandy?
 Take a trip to the Étretat Cliffs for a fun, family-friendly day on the water.
 The distinct chalk cliffs have inspired many artists over the years, including Monet!

 There are easy walking trails that will take you out to see the cliffs.
 You can then travel to the adjacent beaches to cool off!
 Another option is a speed-boat tour, a great option to see the cliffs from a different perspective.

 Whichever route you choose, you are sure to be astonished by the view.
-The Étretat Cliffs are a photographer’s dream, so make sure to bring the camera and snap some pictures!
+The Étretat Cliffs are a photographer’s dream, so make sure to bring your camera and snap some pictures!

 The Camargue Salt Flats

 The salt flats are among one of the most unique natural locations to visit while you’re in France.
 Near Provence, these lakes are pink from the special algae that thrives in them.
 It is also this algae that makes the local flamingos turn pink as they get older!

 You can’t drive out to the flats on your own, but there are plenty of ways to go see them!
 One of the most popular is the miniature open-air train that goes out into the flats.
 The train will stop by a salt hill and let you out to climb it for beautiful, scenic views.
 At the end of the tour, there is a gift shop and a museum where you can learn about salt production in the region.

 Walking and bicycling tours are also an option if you have older, active kids!
 Remember that the lakes are usually only open March through November.
 September is the best time to visit.
 And if you visit in the morning or the late afternoon when the sun isn’t high in the sky, you will be able to see the pink hues of the water much more clearly.